 - To show your attendees that you are approachable, and that you respect their inputs.

 The above two points are analogous to the two sides of a coin – one for you, one for your attendees, and the next three will tell you exactly how the feedback from your attendees can power your event:

 - TRUST: When you ask for feedback from your audience, they feel valued.
 And when they honor you by responding to your request, a deeper relationship based on respect and trust brews between you and your attendees.
-It is this kind of a relationship that makes an attendee a regular for your future events, too.
+It is this kind of a relationship that makes an attendee a regular for your future events or concerts, too.